hayderimran7/cs6522project/README.md

 # CS6522 Course Project - Bookstore

-## By Muhammad Malik
+## By Muhammad Imran Malik
+## NetID: wm6052

 ## Introduction

 This repository contains the source code for the CS6522 course project.
 The project is a bookstore app able to handle login, registration and order books into each user's cart.
+Also allows using and adding credit cards linked with users.

 ## Steps to Run